aaronsb/obsbot-controls-qt-linux/docs/BUILD.md

 This enables the application to detect when other programs are using the camera.

 #### Virtual Camera Output (Optional)
+Packaged builds (e.g. the Arch package/PKGBUILD) deploy a systemd unit and modprobe configuration so the `v4l2loopback` module loads automatically at boot with the correct options for `/dev/video42`.

+For manual/local installs you can still set it up yourself:
 ```bash
 # Arch
 sudo pacman -S v4l2loopback-dkms v4l-utils